mdekrey/GraphLinqQL/docs-src/tutorial-1/readme.md

 Our final type is the `Mutation`, though not all schemas provide them.
-We could only partially implement our schema by not implementing this base class, but that would be poor form.
+We could only partially implement our schema by not implementing this base class, but that would be contrary to our Schema document.
 Again, we'll use the `GraphQlRoot` for the generic parameter, resulting in this declaration:

 ```csharp
 `[MutationResolverDeclaration](src/GqlLinqGetStarted/Api/MutationResolver.cs#Declaration)
 ```

-Implementing this class gives us two additional methods, one for each field in our GraphQL schema.
+Implementing this class using our IDE gives us two additional methods, one for each field in our GraphQL schema.
 We'll start with `AddBlog`.

 ```csharp
 `[MutationResolverDeclaration](src/GqlLinqGetStarted/Api/MutationResolver.cs#AddBlogImplementation)